uarulraj486/HTTPToJMS/README.md

 **API Manager Configuration**

-15. Please refer to the point 3, point 4, point 5, point 7, and point 8
+15. Please refer to the point 3, point 4, point 5, point6, and point 8
     Restart the API Manager.

     Create APIs in the API Manager using the Publisher, add resource methods, and define API endpoints.
 Then, publish the API.